HvyD/100-days-of-code/log.md

 ## Day 15:
-**Today's Progress**: Today I played with some more Computer Vision Technics and Algorithms.
+**Today's Progress**: Today I played with some more Computer Vision Techniques and Algorithms.
 I Applied Haar using OpenCV and pytorch to an Object Detector and a Facial reconizer.

 **Thoughts**: OpenCV seems to be a pretty nice Computer Vision Library.